Dr Soazig Casteau, MSc, PhD, FHEA

-- 2015: Experimental Psychology Society small grant attributed to R. Walker and S. Casteau.
-Project title: “What modulates temporal and spatial programming of a saccadic eye movement investigating the effect of an irrelevant distractor in a visual scene”.
+- 2015: Experimental Psychology Society small grant (£ 2,500) (co-PI) Project title: What modulates temporal and spatial programming of a saccadic eye movement: investigating the effect of an irrelevant distractor in a visual scene.

-- 2013: Post-doctoral grant from the Fyssen foundation (private French foundation) Project title: “Identifying the basic neural mechanisms of the generation of saccadic eye movement in Humans: behavioral and neuro-imaging approaches “
+- 2013: Fondation Fyssen Postdoctoral Fellowship (€ 50,000) Project title: Identifying the basic neural mechanisms of the generation of saccadic eye movement in Humans: Behavioral and neuro-imaging approaches.

 - 2008: PhD Grant (€ 59,400) French Ministry Higher Education, Research and Innovation